dunnow16/GameOfLife/README.md

-# GameOfLife
+# Game Of Life
-Owen Dunn
+Owen Dunn </br>

-Done for CIS 343, 2/12/18
+An implementation for the classic game of life in C. A couple initial states are included; use them from the command line.
+This program makes heavy use of pointers and allocation/deallocation of memory. </br>

-How to run:
+How to run: </br>

-exeName --load fileName
+exeName --load fileName </br>
 example: a.out --load pulsar